 Keep this post bookmarked whenever you need a handy reference, or feel free to download the image to keep whenever you need it, even when you’re offline.

-I hope this is helpful for you, and feel free to share this with other knitting friends who may benefit from this resource.
+I hope this is helpful for you, and feel free to share this with friends who may benefit from this resource.

 Very helpful but can’t find what UK size needle has 3/4 inch diameter.
 Can you help please, thanks.

 Hi Jean.
 From my understanding a 3/4 inch diameter is 19mm and in my research I was unable to find a corresponding UK size for a 19mm knitting needle.